Werneth Low

 Werneth Low (/ˈwɜːrnɛθ/; WUR-nəth) is a hill in Greater Manchester, England, and a part of the Pennines.
-It is located on the borders of Stockport and Tameside, rising to a height of 279 m.
+It is located on the border of Stockport and Tameside, rising to a height of 279 m.
 The villages of Woodley, Greave, Gee Cross, Mottram and Romiley lie on the sides of the low.

 The term "low" does not refer to any lack of altitude, it being a northern English word for hill.